zekaryas1/notes/docs/Algo/Fundamental Algorithms/Recursion/Intro to Dynamic programming.md

 	* The characteristic that is common in DP problems is that future "decisions" depend on earlier decisions.
 	* Deciding to do something at one step may affect the ability to do something in a later step.
 	* This characteristic is what makes a greedy algorithm invalid for a DP problem - we need to factor in results from previous decisions.
-	* with greedy at each step we decide the best value not caring about past decisions
+	* With greedy at each step we decide the best value not caring about past decisions

 ## Common DP Patterns